-Now, instead of intimate quiet ceremonies followed by luncheons, remarrying brides are enjoying full-scale weddings and receptions.
+Instead of intimate quiet ceremonies followed by luncheons, remarrying brides are enjoying full-scale weddings and receptions.
 In part, this is because of the growing percentage of 2nd time around couples who pay for the whole wedding out of their own pocket.
-Holding the purse strings means couples can call the shots without worrying about the dreaded “e” word – expectations.
+Holding the purse strings means couples can call the shots without worrying about the dreaded “e” word: expectations.

 Still, some brides may be uncomfortable breaking with tradition, and that is okay!
 We’ve created this article with all the traditions and expectations for second weddings in mind.
 When you select your wedding gown and accessories, we want you to be prepared for all things second wedding dress.

 As a bonus, we’ve rounded up our top picks that are perfect for the occasion.

 Second Wedding Wardrobe Etiquette

 Let’s break down the traditional etiquette surrounding second weddings for the bridal wardrobe, particularly the one burning question that often comes up first.

 Although your great-grandmother may clutch her pearls at the idea of not wearing a white wedding dress, this is actually a fairly new tradition.
 In fact, wearing a white wedding dress originated with Queen Victoria.
 Before her royal wedding to Prince Albert in 1837, brides of the time just wore their best dress.